open-specification/payment/readme.md

 ## Licensing

-The code is under the BSL license.
+The code is under the Buisness Source License license.
 See the [licensing.md](./license.md) file for more information.